WoSai/e-member-doc/en/README.md

 # 1.Introduction
-This document is used to provide membership solution on the specific client H&M. In order to have ISV Wosai application work properly with H&M CRM open APIs, please read the following cooperation workflow.
+This document is used to provide membership solution on the specific customer H&M. In order to have ISV Wosai application work properly with H&M CRM open APIs, please read the following cooperation workflow.

 ## Step 1 - H&M confirm new features on CRM system.